shycopney44/W_S5M3_Project/README.md

 ## Introduction

 Welcome to Module 3 Project!
 In this project, you will practice using "vanilla" JavaScript to manipulate the DOM.
 Your goal is to flesh out a page using JavaScript.

-This time, you will package your DOM-manipulation code inside of functions for easy re-usability.
+This time, you will package your DOM manipulations inside of functions (components!) for easy re-usability.

 To successfully complete this project, you will need the following technical skills: